 You’re almost right.
 That scenario would never happen, but that scenario is exactly how it feels when bigots – assholes – start singing along to a song many people like, me included.

 Main stream media unfortunately knows that sex, intolerance and hatred sells and they know that by tweaking the emotions of an already touchy subject they are going to push people over the edge.
 And sadly, this is where most people have been taken in.
 You’ve taken that leap and now you think we’re offended by a song.
-No, we’re offended by you singing it with such a joy and spite, we’re offended by you thinking it’s okay to carry on using that word.
+No, we’re offended by you singing it with such joy and spite, and we’re offended by you thinking it’s okay to carry on using that word afterwards

 While you’re getting pissed about that song, here’s a few more you could be upset at*: